 One powerful example is the Oakland EcoBlock project, which I lead at the University of California, Berkeley, with my colleague Harrison Fraker, a professor of architecture and urban design.
 It is a multidisciplinary endeavor involving urban designers, engineers, social scientists and policy experts from city, state and federal governments, academia, private industry, nonprofits and grassroots organizations.

-The program, which has been planned in great detail but has not yet begun construction, will retrofit 30 to 40 contiguous old homes in a lower- to middle-income neighborhood near California’s famous Golden Gate Bridge.
-It aims to apply existing technology to dramatically reduce fossil fuel and water consumption and greenhouse gas emissions.
+The program, which has been planned in great detail but has not yet begun construction, will retrofit 30 to 40 contiguous old homes in a lower- to middle-income neighborhood in Oakland, Calif.* It aims to apply existing technology to dramatically reduce fossil fuel and water consumption and greenhouse gas emissions.
 We expect to rapidly recoup the money spent on infrastructure with savings from operating expenses while at the same time ensuring residents’ long-term comfort and security.

 On the energy front, we will install solar panels on buildings throughout the community, sending the energy to a smart microgrid; excess solar energy will be stored via flywheels housed in a shared building.
 The community will also share electric cars, which will have access to more than two dozen local charging stations.
 These measures should reduce annual electricity consumption by more than half and bring carbon emissions to zero—a valuable feat, considering that more than a quarter of U.S. greenhouse gas emissions emanate from residences.